How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 Disadvantages & Risks

 Those who see flights only as a means of getting from A to B will certainly prefer short flight times.
-Everyone else has the opportunity to explore interesting cities that you would otherwise probably never visit.
-Because cities like Charlotte, Minneapolis, Detroit, … are quite nice for a day – but hardly anyone has them on their radar as their final travel destination.
+Everyone else has the opportunity to explore interesting cities that you would probably never visit.
+Because cities like Charlotte, Minneapolis, Detroit, … are quite nice for a day, but hardly anyone has them on their radar as their final travel destination.

-Nevertheless, such bookings are not completely risk-free: Even flights with several transfers are only a transport service from A to B. In the event of a delay, only the arrival time at the final destination (in this case San Francisco) counts for passenger rights.
+Nevertheless, such bookings are not completely risk-free: Even flights with several transfers are only a transport service from A to B. In the event of a delay, only the arrival time at the final destination (in this case, Los Angeles) counts for passenger rights.
 If your flight is delayed, you cannot expect any compensation.

 In theory, a layover can also be removed by the airline at any time, e.g. when there’s a schedule change.
 In practice, however, your wishes are usually taken into account if the flight times change significantly.